TobiasPSP/doneland_sources/Components/Microcontroller/Families/README.md

 > How To Select The Right Microcontroller For Your Project

-Today, there is a vast variety of *microcontrollers* and *boards* available for *DIY projects*, all with their individual strengths and weaknesses.

-In this section you get help selecting the right *microcontroller* for a given task, plus extensive information about many popular boards.
+Today, there are many *microcontrollers* and *boards* available for *DIY projects*, all with their individual strengths and weaknesses.
+In this section you get guidance to select the right *microcontroller* for a given task, plus extensive information about many popular boards.

 ## Guidance